mmmovania/TraerPhysicsCPP/README.md

 TraerPhysicsCPP
 ===============

-This is the C++ port of the Traer Physics Library by Jeff.
+This is the C++ port of the Processing Traer Physics Library by Jeff.
 The original processing library can be obtained from http://murderandcreate.com/physics/.

 Project Dependencies
 ====================